-* At present, the new information world is in a state of chaos that is only slowly being resolved.
+* The new information world is, at present, in a state of chaos.
 Core issues include data security, data rights, and control of disinformation.

 The first thing to be said about data security is that can be said is that citizens will obtain strong encryption; the technology is there, and the case for it is solid.
 Although there will be restrictions on the right to strong encryption, nobody will be selling smartphones with backdoors built into them.
 Indeed, vendors have a strong need for an IDSCO to certify that they don't; anybody who doesn't have certification won't sell product.

 It should be noted that in 2021 it was revealed that AMON, a secure smartphone system used by criminal networks, turned out to be under the control of international law enforcement, resulting in a wave of arrests.
-The busts underscored the reality that law-abiding citizens, with a clear need for data security, should not be forced to rely on bootleg software that may be weaponized against them; if the authorities can run a con, so can criminals, criminals being good at cons.
+The busts underscored the reality that law-abiding citizens, with a clear need for data security, should not be forced to rely on bootleg software that may be weaponized against them; if the authorities can run a con, so can criminals.

 Citizens should instead have robust encryption tools that have been validated by an IDCSO -- with such an organization mandated under an international data rights treaty.
 The treaty should also ban the unwarranted government use of "spyware" against citizens, an issue underlined in 2021 when spyware named "Pegasus" from the NSO Group was linked to efforts by heavy-handed governments to suppress dissidents.

 As far as dealing with the bad actors infesting the global internet, commercial and government data security operations have become more adept at detecting them and taking them down, but the challenge remains.
-There's a question of improving data-security technology, but there's also a question, Ransomware attacks have often been against businesses whose data-security procedures were weak to the point of nonexistent.
+There's a question of improving data-security technology, but there's also a question of improving data-security procedures: ransomware attacks have often been against businesses whose data-security procedures were weak to the point of nonexistent.

 Along with education, there's a need for changes in culture; for example, limiting insurance awards for damages from ransomware attacks if the business did not have a credible data-security plan.
-It may be useful to develop AI systems that can warn users of possible threats and propose corrective actions.
+It may prove helpful to develop AI systems that can warn users of possible threats and propose corrective actions.

 * The other side of the coin to data security is the creation of standardized and robust multi-factor E-ID systems.
 In 2024, as a major example, the EU kicked off an effort to establish a "Digital Identity Wallet (DIW)".